-Founded in 1902, University of Chicago’s School of Law is a top-notch law school and its goal is to prepare its law students to serve the public.
-It has over 600 students enrolled in its law program.
-This law school is known for its programs in international law and law and economics.
+Founded in 1902, University of Chicago Law School is a top ranked law school and its goal is to prepare its law students to serve the public.
+This law school has about 600 students and is known for its programs in international law and law and economics.
 In addition to these programs, Chicago has joint degree programs with other Chicago graduate programs, including business and economics.
 Law students have the chance to take classes in subjects, such as administrative law and legal history.
 There are “cross-list classes” and these courses are interdisciplinary classes associated with other schools within the university.

 In their free time, students can explore everything that the city and university has to offer.
-Chicago’s law students can get involved with the school’s community and the local community.
+Chicago’s law students can get involved with the law school’s community and the local community.
 Students can become involved in over 50 law organizations within the school.
 Chicago has in-house journals that are edited by students.
 Students can earn community service hours and serve the local community through the pro-bono program.

 1111 E. 60th Street